successible/cleanslate/README.md

 NEXT_PUBLIC_LEGAL_LINK="https://<file-sharing-service>/legal.pdf"
 ```

 3. Create a web service that builds an image from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend Render.com because it fairly priced and automates this process.
-However, any server that can build the `Dockerfile` and serve the container will do.
+However, any Linux server that can build the `Dockerfile` and serve the container will do.
 Make sure to add these environmental variables to the running container.

 ```bash
 # Make this a very long, random string